Sub-Doppler cooling: Dark magneto-optical trap

 A magneto-optical trap (MOT) is commonly used for cooling and trapping a substance by Doppler cooling.
 In the process of Doppler cooling, the red detuned light would be absorbed by atoms from one certain direction and re-emitted in a random direction.
 The electrons of the atoms would decay to an alternative ground states if the atoms have more than one hyperfine ground level.
 There is the case of all the atoms in the other ground states rather than the ground states of Doppler cooling, then system cannot cool the atoms further.

 In order to solve this problem, the other re-pumping light would be incident on the system to repopulate the atoms to restart the Doppler cooling process.
 This would induce higher amounts of fluorescence being emitted from the atoms which can be absorbed by other atoms, acting as a repulsive force.
 Due to this problem, the Doppler limit would increase and is easy to meet.
 When there is a dark spot or lines on the shape of the re-pumping light, the atoms in the middle of the atomic gas would not be excited by the re-pumping light which can decrease the repulsion force from the previous cases.

 This can help to cool the atoms to a lower temperature than the typical Doppler cooling limit.
 This is called a dark magneto-optical trap (DMOT).

+Limits

+The Doppler cooling limit is set by balancing the heating from the momentum kicks.
+Applying the results from the Fokker–Planck equation to the sub-Doppler processes would lead to an arbitrarily low final temperature as the damping coefficient become arbitrarily large.
+A few more considerations are needed.
+For instance, When a photon is scattered, the momentum change of the atom is assumed to be small relative to its overall momentum, but when the atom slows down to around the region of $v_r=\frac{\hbar k}{M}$, the momentum change becomes significant.
+Thus at low velocities, spontaneous emission would leave the atom with a residual momentum around $\hbar k$, which sets a minimum velocity scale.
+The velocity distribution around $v_r$ cannot be well described by the Fokker Planck equation, and this sets an intuitive lower limit on the temperature.

+Furthermore, polarization gradient cooling depends on the ability to localize atoms to a scale of $\sim \lambda/{2\pi}$, where $\lambda$ is the wavelength of the light.
+Due to the uncertainty principle, this localization also imposes a minimum momentum spread $\sim \hbar k$, which also leads to a limit on how much the atoms can be cooled.